 Matthew Chait is a partner in the Business Litigation Practice Group in the West Palm Beach office of Shutts & Bowen LLP.
 A Martindale-Hubbell AV® Preeminent™ rated commercial litigator, Matt has been recognized by the Daily Business Review as a top 40 attorney under 40 and as a Rising Star by Florida Super Lawyers.
 Matt focuses his practice on real estate and creditors’ rights matters, as well as complex commercial disputes.
 He is also co-founder and co-editor of the Commercial Real Estate Litigation blog.

 Matt has handled real estate litigation throughout Florida concerning purchase and sale agreements, landlord-tenant disputes, valuation, easements, restrictive covenants, and land use issues.
 He represents property owners in challenges to ad valorem assessments and denials of taxation exemptions.
 In the area of creditors’ rights, Matt represents lenders and servicers in commercial foreclosures and guaranty claims, and defends lender liability claims, and represents court-appointed receivers.
-Matt also handles a wide array of commercial litigation, including partnership and LLC disputes, business fraud, deceptive trade practices, and domestication and enforcement of out-of-state judgments in Florida.
+Matt also handles a wide array of commercial litigation, including partnership and LLC disputes, healthcare matters, business fraud, deceptive trade practices, and domestication and enforcement of out-of-state judgments in Florida.

 Prior to joining the firm, Matt practiced law in New York.
 He served as an intern in the United States Court of Appeals for the Second Circuit and for United States District Judge Richard Conway Casey in the Southern District of New York.